phnx-im/docs/src/spec/queuing_service.md

 Additionally, the QS keeps the following state:

-* **Queue id encryption keypair:** A public/private HPKE keypair that clients can encrypt their queue id under before providing it to a local or federated DS.
+* **Queue ID encryption keypair:** A public/private HPKE keypair that clients can encrypt their queue ID under before providing it to a local or federated DS.
 * **QS-to-QS queues:** A database of queues indexed by the remote QS' domain.
 Each queue has the same queue encryption key material attached as the client queues.

-## Fetch queue id encryption key
+## Fetch queue ID encryption key

-Clients can fetch the QS' queue id encryption key through this endpoint.
+Clients can fetch the QS' queue ID encryption key through this endpoint.

 ## Create queue

-Clients can their own queue by providing a set of authentication keys, their owner public key, a queue type, as well as a queue id.
+Clients can their own queue by providing a set of authentication keys, their owner public key, a queue type, as well as a queue ID.
 The QS then creates the queue with the provided information.

 ## Delete queue

-Clients can delete a given queue by sending a request to the QS that includes the queue id and that is authenticated with the queue's deletion key.
+Clients can delete a given queue by sending a request to the QS that includes the queue ID and that is authenticated with the queue's deletion key.
 The QS then deletes the queue along with all remaining messages.

 ## Enqueue message

-A local or federated DS can enqueue a message by providing the QS with an encrypted queue id, as well as a message to enqueue in the queue specified by the encrypted id.
+A local or federated DS can enqueue a message by providing the QS with an encrypted queue ID, as well as a message to enqueue in the queue specified by the encrypted ID.
 The request has to be authenticated with the queue's enqueue authorization key and the message has to fit the queue's [queue type](./queuing_service/queue_types.md).

 ## Dequeue message

-The client owning the queue can dequeue messages by providing the QS with a queue id and a sequence number.
+The client owning the queue can dequeue messages by providing the QS with a queue ID and a sequence number.
 The message has to be authenticated using the queue's dequeue authorization key.

 ## Forward to federated queuing service